asterisk/documentation/docs/Configuration/Interfaces/Asterisk-Call-Files.md

 Comments are indicated by a '#' character that begins a line, or follows a space or tab character.
 To be consistent with the configuration files in Asterisk, comments can also be indicated by a semicolon.
 However, the multiline comments (;----;) used in Asterisk configuration files are not supported.
 Semicolons can be escaped by a backslash.

-The following keys-value pairs are used to specify how setup a call:
+The following keys-value pairs are used to specify how to set up a call:

 * `Channel: <channel>` - The channel to use for the new call, in the form **technology/resource** as in the Dial application.
 This value is required.
 * `Callerid: <callerid>` - The caller id to use.